polterguy/micro/README.md

 - _'container'_ or _'container-fullscreen'_ element.
 - _'row'_ elements inside of each container
-- _'col'_ or _'col-x'_ elements inside of each _'row'_
+- _'col'_ or _'col-x'_ elements inside of each row

-In such a regard, it logically resembles the structure of a Bottstrap CSS page.
-You can nest another 'row' inside of another outer 'col' or 'col-x' elements.
+In such a regard, it logically resembles the structure of Bootstrap CSS.
+You can nest rows inside of columns.

 ### Responsive rendering